Create an Index

 Click Create index.
 You're redirected to Pipeline Builder.

-- If you're creating an index from scratch:
+If you're creating an index from an empty file:

 - Open the Inputs group and drag the